Due to high call volumes you may experience longer hold times. We appreciate your patience.

 Columbus, OH - Port Columbus International Airport

 Brandon is the EMMY-award winning morning meteorologist at WSAZ.
 He has been a broadcast meteorologist for more than 20 years, the bulk of which has been in the Mountain State.
 Severe and unusual weather is a passion of Brandon’s, having ventured out into six hurricanes, and even broadcast live during a tornado event as the twister was hitting his studio building.
 He also has a Master’s Degree in Education and teaches meteorology at the collegiate level.

-Brandon is married and has four children.
+Brandon and his wife Mary have four children.
 In order from eldest to youngest, they are Cady, Anna, Gavin, and Landon.

 Tour days tend to be shorter in length, at a relaxed pace, and include lots of unscheduled time for leisure.
 Expect standing and walking for extended periods of time on flat surfaces, mostly low altitudes, and consistent temperatures.

 Tour days usually move at a leisurely pace.
 Some days’ scheduled activities last longer than others.
 Expect standing and walking for long periods of time on occasionally uneven terrain.
 You may experience changes in altitude or temperature.

 Tour days tend to be long, move at a consistent pace, and may include long travel days.
 Expect standing and walking for long periods of time on uneven surfaces.
 Some destinations may have changes in altitude and/or temperature.